Who are the Shakers?

 Original records (chiefly 1809-1843) from the Shaker community at South Union, Kentucky.

-- Online Index to “Ohio History”, the scholarly journal of the Ohio Historical Society[search “Shaker”]
+- Index to “Ohio History”, the scholarly journal of the Ohio Historical Society[search “Shaker”]

-- Online Catalog of the Shaker Collection at the Western Reserve Historical Society
+- Catalog of Shaker Books at the Western Reserve Historical Society, Cleveland, OH

-- Guide to Shaker Photographs 1860-1920 in the Collection at the Western Reserve Historical Society
+- Finding Aid for Shaker Photographs at the Western Reserve Historical Society, Cleveland, OH

 - Guide to Shaker Collection in the Library at Williams College, Williamstown, MA